edubart/nelua-lang/docs/pages/tutorial.md

 # Tutorial

-This is a basic tutorial for the programming language Euluna.
+This is a basic tutorial for the programming language Nelua.

 ## Your first program